DamonHolland/RubiksRobot/README.md

 - Have 6 distinct colors/designations/sides

 - There are 12 different rotations you can make on a Rubik's cube (including clockwise/counterclockwise)

+- 2 Webcams scanning 3 sides of Rubik's cube each